-The Town has received funding through the State of Delaware Office of Drinking Water for various continuing water projects.
-Total expenditures related to the open project are expected to total \$3,800,000.
-The Town has drawn \$3,648,012 from the loan as of April 30, 2019, which will all be forgiven upon project completion.
+The Town received funding through the State of Delaware Office of Drinking Water for various continuing water projects.
+During the year, the Town completed the water projects and the related debt totaling \$ 3,800,000 has been forgiven by the State.